Dr. Alex Stone, DPT, CSCS

 Types of Cupping | Which Ones Does TheraCup Use?

 There are different types of cupping techniques used today.
-Some may be new because of new technology, but some are as old as the treatment itself.
+Some may be new due to advancements in technology, but others are as old as the treatment itself.
 Let us look at some of them.

 Traditional Cupping | AKA Fixed, or Static